KxSystems/docs/docs/interfaces/hdf5/user-guide.md

-  .hdf5.getAttrPoints          Number of points associated with an attribute .hdf5.getDataShape           Dimensionality of a dataset .hdf5.getDataPoints          Number of points associated with a dataset .hdf5.datasetInfo            Information about type, number of dimension and dimensionality .hdf5.gc                     Garbage collect on free HDF5 lists of all types .hdf5.ls                     ls like representation of the structure of a hdf5 file
+  .hdf5.getAttrPoints          Number of points associated with an attribute .hdf5.getDataShape           Dimensionality of a dataset .hdf5.getDataPoints          Number of points associated with a dataset .hdf5.datasetInfo            Information about type, number of dimensions and dimensionality .hdf5.gc                     Run garbage collect on free HDF5 lists of all types .hdf5.ls                     ls like representation of the structure of a hdf5 file
 ```

-For simplicity in each of the examples below it should be assumed that unless otherwise specified a file/group/dataset/attribute that is being manipulated exists and is valid and the results displayed coincide with correct execution
+For simplicity in each of the examples below it should be assumed that unless otherwise specified a file/group/dataset/attribute that is being manipulated exists and is valid and the results displayed coincide with correct execution in that example.

 ## Creation functions